iamkirankumaryadav/GenAI/README.md

 - LLMs are trained on massive amounts of text data and can generate new text formats, translate languages, write different creative content, and answer your questions in an informative way.

 ### **Generative Adversarial Networks (GANs)**
-- A deep learning architecture, that trains two neural networks to complete against each other to improve and generate more authentic new data.
+- A deep learning architecture, that trains two neural networks to compete against each other to improve and generate more authentic new data.
 - One network (generator) creates new data, like images of faces, while the other (discriminator) tries to identify if it's real or generated.
 - This competition with the discriminator helps the generator create increasingly realistic and authentic outputs.